artyaltanzaya/simEnvCLIP/README.md

 # simEnvCLIP
-Load HDF5 file ->
+-> Load HDF5 file

-extract rgb files from expert demonstrations done in simulation -> get CLIP image embeddings of given demonstrations-> save it to torch tensor along with labeled numbers for plotting.
+-> Extract rgb files from expert demonstrations done in simulation

+-> Get CLIP image embeddings of given demonstrations

+-> Save it to torch tensor along with labeled numbers for plotting.